jianliu10/jianliu.github.io/_posts/1998-01-01-java-java8-concurrency-note-2018.md

 Number of hardware threads = (number of CPUS) * (number of cores per CPU) * (number of hardware threads per core : ususally 1 thread per core, 2 thread per core if CPU processor supports HyperThreading)

 One hardware thread can run many software threads.
 In modern operating systems, this is often done by time-slicing.
-CPU L1 cache memory, main L2 cache memory contention if too many software threads -> slow down performance
+CPU L1 cache memory, main L2 cache memory contention.

+There exists main L2 cache memory contention if too many software threads.
+This will slow down performance.

 ## thread pool

 How will you implement a thread pool yourself.
-Executors class is a factory class that create different types of thread pools..
+Executors is a factory class that create different types of thread pools.
-Executor interface,  ExecutorService implements Executor, A ExecutorService instance is a thread pool.
+Executor is interface,  ExecutorService implements Executor interface, A ExecutorService instance is a thread pool.

-C:\UserData\finra\edp\filex\filex-audit\filex-audit-de-lambda\src\main\java\org\finra\filex\audit\de\etl\S3ServerAccessLogProcessor.java
+See filex-audit\filex-audit-de-lambda\src\main\java\org\finra\filex\audit\de\etl\S3ServerAccessLogProcessor.java

 	return new ThreadPoolExecutor(corePoolSize, maxPoolSize, keepAliveTime, TimeUnit.MILLISECONDS,
 								  new LinkedBlockingQueue<Runnable>(processorBoundQueueCapacity), threadFactory,